ABKGroup/RosettaStone/README.md

     # The number of sites for cell padding (+left, +right)
     cellPaddings = [0, 1, 2, 3, 4]

-    # Format list of Bookshelf to be created.
+    # Format list of Bookshelf to be created
     modeFormats = ['ISPD04', 'ISPD11']

     # OpenDB list for Bookshelf generation